cds-astro/cds-votable-rust/README.md

   file.write(json.dumps(raw_json, indent=2))
 ```

 Advantages:
+* standard
 * few lines of python

 Inconvenient:
-* the order of elements (especailly INFOs and post processing INFOs) is lost
+* the order of elements (especially INFOs and post processing INFOs) is lost
-* it is a one wau=y conversion (not possible to then convert from JSON to VOTable)
+* it is a one way conversion (not possible to then convert from JSON to VOTable)

 ## Example